 Middle School Students

 We have compiled a list of helpful resources to get you started.
 Take some time to research what your plans after high school might look like.
-For more information about CSU, Chico, sign up for a fastPASS account.

 - As an 8th grader, you should consider taking college preparatory courses (also called A-G requirements) while in middle school.
 You can start by taking algebra 1 or the first year of a foreign language to get a jump start on requirements.